Skip to content

 • User Community: a leader, proxy, or member of the user base

 💡 Start with your “Current State” value streams for the initial stream to be mapped.

-💡 Focus on “Target State” once you have today’s streams mapped.
 Encourage participants to describe what really happens.

+💡 Focus on “Target State” once you have today’s streams mapped, and directionally measured.

 💡 Agree on refresh triggers/cycles (we recommend fitting this into your hypothesis validation steps, before starting a new hypothesis experiment)